DirkWolthuis/fantasy-map-tool/README.md

+# Fantasy map tool
-# A prototype to check if I can create a tool to make notes (for DND) on fantasy maps.
+A prototype to check if I can create a tool to make notes (for DND) on fantasy maps.
 Using leaflet and Svelte.
 Map found at: [reddit](https://www.reddit.com/r/wonderdraft/comments/fuxyw0/quarentine_made_me_go_kind_of_crazy_35_hours/) by user u/Scaphitid-Ammonite